hassan-salloum/VraiHack/README.md

     - Creating A room for tryhackme (still in progress)
     - Creating a RED TEAM framework with many advanced tools: PHISHING with (Modlishka + evilginx2) (+ some extra tools for Exfiltration) from : https://www.ired.team/offensive-security/
+    - Updating my Kali environement with advanced tools for dealing with AD pivoting (Rpivot + SSHuttle + reGeorg

 ++ Fields where you can ask me for help :
     - 🐱‍💻 Pentesting